 In addition to the new Bolster Substation Battery System in Peoria, SRP receives power and collects data from two pilot battery storage projects.
 These include:

-- Pinal Central Solar Energy Center, an integrated solar energy and battery storage plant
+- Pinal Central Solar Energy Center, a 20 MW, integrated solar energy and battery storage plant in Casa Grande

 - Dorman battery storage system a 10 MW, 40 megawatt-hour stand-alone battery storage system in Chandler.